-Due to the many positive reactions of participants in previous winter training programmes, SaarRowingCenter will again be running a training programme in Duisburg-Wedau over the winter in 2017/2018.
-This programme is aimed at scullers looking to put in some dedicated work to improve their technique and fitness in a single or double scull.
+Due to the many positive reactions of participants in previous winter training programmes, SaarRowingCenter will again be running a training programme in Duisburg-Wedau over the winter in 2018/2019.
+This programme is aimed at scullers looking to put in some dedicated work to improve their technique and fitness in a single scull, double scull or pair.
 The aim is to prepare rowers to race the Scullers’ Head or the Doubles’ Head on the river Amstel in Amsterdam.
 The actual decision to race is, of course, all up to you.

 The winter training programme is open to advanced or experiences scullers who are able to row comfortably in a single or double scull even in winter.
 Beginning single scullers can work on their technique in a one-person tub or training scull (C1 boat).